Kaltsoon/data-management-and-databases/exercises/learning-diary.md

 First, describe:

-- Your starting level on this subject
+- Your starting level on this subject.
-- Your own aims and objectives
+- Your own aims and objectives.
 - Are there any known obstacles in your way?

 Then, answer the following questions: